 AQ: UN report said biodegradable plastic “false solution” for ocean waste problem, what do you think about this report?
 Do you have any other solution regarding reduce plastic waste?

-SH: This UN report in my opinion is true, because no matter how the most concrete solution yes to reduce the use of plastics.
+ATS: In my opinion, this UN report in my opinion is true, because no matter how the most concrete solution yes to reduce the use of plastics.
 In my opinion, biodegradable plastics is not a solution that guarantees it will minimize damage.
 Because basically the plastic that just parse about 30-50 years.
-In one of my observation with my students and the Brebes community, to campaign program back to nature.
-This program start using household appliances using bamboo.
-This is one solution to reduce dependence on plastic materials, as we know plastic bags, or plastic cutlery.
-In terms of habit, it should start from the family, how to reduce dependence on plastic use.
-For example, refuse plastic bags when shopping, using plastic substitutes, bringing drinkable containers and many more alternative ways to reduce the use of plastic.

 AQ: What other solutions that involve the cooperation and education of communities, do you think is needed to combat plastic ocean pollution?
 Maybe some other system at the source of the problem?

-AQ: If we need to stop both the demand and supply of plastics, how do you see a solution to this, is there any?
+AQ: If we need to stop both the demand and supply of plastics, how do you see a solution to this, is there any ideas?

 ATS: I think it is impossible to stop the production of plastic.
 Supply and demand in this industry is unbearable.
 The solution, of course, as already discussed in holistic way from up until stream.
 (AQ/Maya)

 AQ: CSIRO developed some innovation in marine pollution, what is the most useful amongst other innovations that can be implemented in Indonesia being the second largest plastic ocean polluter?
 Would you mind to give some examples?